Solidedge/ncs_setup/README.md

 ```
 west update
 ```
-If the template is succesfully downloaded, comment out or remove the mention of this repo in the west.yml file found in the my_projects folder.
+If the ncs_project_template and ncs_setup is succesfully downloaded, comment out or remove the mention of this repo in the west.yml file found in the my_projects folder.

 ## NCS Directory
 ```